-The Department of Psychology offers four types of independent study courses: Psychology 99, 197, 198, and 199.
+The Department of Psychology offers four types of special studies courses: Psychology 197, 198, 99 and 199.
 Descriptions of the courses are listed below.
-The application forms should be filled out by the student, signed by both the student and the instructor, and returned to the Student Services Office by the University deadline to add a course (generally the Friday of Week 3).
-Upon receipt of the completed application, the Undergraduate Advisors or Peer Advisors will give the student the course control number to be entered on CalCentral.
+The application forms should be filled out by the student, signed by both the student and the instructor, and returned to the Student Services Office along with a project description by the University deadline to add a course.
+Upon receipt of the completed application, the Undergraduate Advisors or Peer Advisors will provide the student information about how to enroll on CalCentral.

-The Swan family has generously donated funds in memory of Katherine Craig Swan, a 1932 Berkeley graduate in Psychology, which will support undergraduate research in the Psychology Department. budget of the proposal cannot exceed $500.
+The Swan family has generously donated funds in memory of Katherine Craig Swan, a 1932 Berkeley graduate in Psychology, which will support undergraduate research in the Psychology Department.
+The budget for the proposal cannot exceed $500.
 This money will be awarded to the most deserving applicants on an annual competition.
 The faculty of the Undergraduate Awards Committee will review these award funding to the best proposals.
 Swan Research Awards will be acknowledged at the annual Commencement Ceremony of the Psychology Department.

 You can download a copy of the 2019-2020 application here.

 Due Date: FRIDAY, October 25th at 4 PM